-The College of Social Sciences and Public Policy proudly hosts one of the five fully online undergraduate programs at FSU through its Interdisciplinary Social Sciences (ISS) major.
+The College of Social Sciences and Public Policy proudly hosts one of the six fully online undergraduate programs at FSU through its Interdisciplinary Social Sciences (ISS) major.

 The Distance Learning program for Social Sciences is designed for upper-division students looking to complete their degree online.
 Students transferring to FSU should review the admissions checklist and major prerequisites.
 Contact the COSSPP mapping coordinator with any questions that you may have about the admissions process and requirements.

 The online ISS program allows students to tailor their degree to their interests and goals by taking courses from across eight different participants departments, including: Anthropology, Economics, Geography, History, Political Science, Public Administration, Sociology, and Urban & Regional Planning.

 The ISS major consists of 43 hours of credit (at least 21 of which must be at the 3/4000-level) including: